ryupold/vode/README.md

 The returned patch function from `app` can be used to synchronize the state between them.

 #### nested vode-app
-It is possible to nest vode-apps inside vode-apps, but the library is not opionated on how you do that.
+It is possible to nest vode-apps inside vode-apps, but the library is not opinionated on how you do that.
 One can imagine this type of component:

 ```typescript